 After the first public presentation of the project at a community board meeting in May, opponents attacked the idea of locating a mosque so close to the site of the 9/11 terrorist attacks.
 The uproar quickly spread, with the likes of President Barack Obama (who supports it) and current GOP torchbearer Sarah Palin (who opposes it) weighing in.

-Much of the debate is rhetorical, since the New York City Landmarks Preservation Commission denied the building landmark status last month, clearing the way for the developer to move forward with the as-of-right project.
+Much of the debate is rhetorical, since New York City’s Landmarks Preservation Commission approved the as-of-right project last month.
 Also, El-Gamal has a strong supporter in Mayor Bloomberg.
-Bloomberg and other supporters of the center say the issue is being exploited to tap into voters’ ugliest anti-Muslim stereotypes as the midterm elections approach. (note: clarification)
+Bloomberg and other supporters of the center say the issue is being exploited to tap into voters’ ugliest anti-Muslim stereotypes as the midterm elections approach.

 Politics aside, real estate experts are expressing skepticism about the project’s feasibility, given El-Gamal’s relative youth and the fact that he has yet to secure financing.
 The controversy will only make fund-raising for the $100 million project more difficult, they say.